-A few days after amato mio and I moved into our apartment in Taroudannt, Morocco, I was looking online for meal ideas (which weren’t tagines!), and came across this recipe on the wonderful food blog, Turmeric and Saffron.
+A few days after amato mio and I moved into our apartment in Taroudannt, Morocco, I was looking online for meal ideas, which didn’t involve tagines, and came across this recipe on the wonderful food blog, Turmeric and Saffron.

 If you’re going to use dried, instead of canned, chickpeas, please remember to soak them in plenty of water for at least five hours before cooking them.
 I always put them in a pot to soak overnight.

 In Morocco, I found it convenient to cook up batches of beans and chickpeas every few days (as we had no supermarkets in our town, everything was cooked absolutely from scratch), and keep them in airtight containers in the ‘fridge – that way I always had some to cook with.

 - 500g white beans, cooked with a pinch of salt

 - 500g chickpeas, cooked with a pinch of salt

 - 200g dry lentils

 - 400g onions (red or white, or a combination), chopped

 - 1 medium head of cauliflower, broken into florets